wickedchicken/bsd-rain/README.md

-foreground and background colors are the standard curses colors: black, red, green, yellow, blue, magenta, cyan, white, and default. with no options `rain` will use 'blue' for foreground and 'default' for background. note that some shells treat 'default' as transparent but will fill in 'black.'
+foreground and background colors are the standard curses colors: black, red, green, yellow, blue, magenta, cyan, white, and default. with no options `rain` will use 'blue' for foreground and 'default' for background. if your terminal has transparency enabled, 'default' will honor that transparency while 'black' will not.

 -----